 In practical terms, this can mean that Judy feels neglected by me when I have not set out to neglect her.
 In fact, I can count up the attention I've paid to her on a day she feels neglected and have it be higher than the amount of time I spent with her on another day when she didn't feel neglected.
-Her perception is based on an invisible mathematical formula that involves how much attention she currently wants and needs based on how she feels and what's going on in her life rather than the actual minutes I spend with her.
+Her perception is based on an invisible mathematical formula that involves how much attention she currently wants and needs rather than the actual minutes I spend with her.
 She's not a stopwatch.
 She's Judy.
 Stopwatches are much more accurate but they're not particularly fun to joke around with.
-And when I stopped expecting her to be empirically accurate in what she said and instead see what she was saying to me as a representation of her own feelings and reality rather than an accurate assessment of my performance things got a lot easier.
-I was able to stop taking her feelings as a personal attack on my performance and instead of defending myself I could put my energy into understanding how she felt.
+And when I stopped expecting her to be empirically accurate in what she said and instead see what she was saying to me as a clearer representation of her own feelings and reality rather than my performance things got a lot easier.
+I was able to stop taking her feelings as a personal attack on my performance and instead of defending myself I could put my energy into validating how she felt.
 I have to tell you- I still don't always understand why she's upset but I've stopped caring so much (on my best days).
 The fact that she was somewhat unhinged is a big part of what attracted me to her.
 My life was boring and life with her is NEVER boring.
-She has also gotten to a point where she has pretty much ceased losing her patience over my seeming stupidity (most of the time).
+She has also gotten to a point where she has pretty much ceased losing her patience over my seeming stupidity.
 She still doesn't understand why I do things the way I do them or see them the way I see them but she has come to the conclusion that my "stupidity" is a big part of what attracted her to me in the first place.
 And we've both learned that you can't have the benefits of a certain kind of temperament without also learning to roll with the detriments.
 We didn't have this verse in mind but now looking back our journey reminds both of us of this: